Naval Large Tugboat

 The Naval Large Tugboat is a class of naval tugboat operated by the Royal Canadian Navy.
 Four Naval Large Tugboats (NLT) are being built by Ocean Industries Inc. of L'Isle-aux-Coudres under the National Shipbuilding Strategy.
 The first two tugboats will be based at CFB Esquimalt, and last two will be based at CFB Halifax.
 The steel cutting for the first NLT commenced in September 2020 and the lead ship, CFAV Haro, was launched on 15 July 2022.

 Design and description

-The Naval Large Tugs, prefixed Canadian Forces Auxiliary Vessel (CFAV), will replace the five s and the fire and rescue boat which were brought into service in the mid-1970s.
+The Naval Large Tugs, designed by Vancouver based Robert Allan Ltd. and prefixed Canadian Forces Auxiliary Vessel (CFAV), will replace the five s and the fire and rescue boat which were brought into service in the mid-1970s.
 The Glen-class tugs which the NLTs are replacing have a bollard pull of 18 MT and 850 hp on each side.
 The NLTs have much increased power at 60 MT of bollard pull and Azimuth stern drive propulsion with 4988 hp per side.
 The NLTs will measure 24.40 m long overall with a moulded beam of 11.25 m and a draught of 5.40 m.
 They will be powered by a two MAN 12V175D-MM diesel engines.
 They will have a maximum speed of 12 kn and have a crew of six.